Chart Color Schemes

 Terranora - North Tumbulgum is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Terranora - North Tumbulgum dwelling structures, as per the latest Census, comprised 99.1% houses and 1.0% other dwellings.
-Non-Metro NSW had 66.3% houses and 33.8% other dwellings.
-Home ownership in Terranora - North Tumbulgum was 41.9%, similar to Non-Metro NSW's figure, with mortgaged dwellings at 47.4% and rented ones at 10.7%.
-The median monthly mortgage repayment in the area was $2,167, higher than Non-Metro NSW's $1,872.
-Median weekly rent was $538, compared to Non-Metro NSW's $400.
-Nationally, Terranora - North Tumbulgum's median mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Terranora - North Tumbulgum, as per the latest Census, consisted of 99.1% houses and 1.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro NSW's 66.3% houses and 33.8% other dwellings.
+The home ownership level in Terranora - North Tumbulgum was similar to that of Non-Metro NSW at 41.9%, with the remaining dwellings either mortgaged (47.4%) or rented (10.7%).
+The median monthly mortgage repayment in the area was $2,167, higher than the Non-Metro NSW average of $1,872.
+The median weekly rent figure was recorded at $538, compared to Non-Metro NSW's $400.
+Nationally, Terranora - North Tumbulgum's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing